swiftcoder2020/bsl-fingerspelling-js-game/README.md

 the development of the JavaScript game.

-It will be structured in the form of a simple yet basic hierarchy whereby at the top level will be 'Home', and the remainders will be at a level that is horizontally in equal measure such as 'Fingerspelling game', 'Resources' and 'Contact'.
+It will be structured in the form of a simple yet basic hierarchy whereby at the top level will be 'Home', and the remainders will be at a level that is horizontally in equal measure such as 'BSL Fingerspelling game', 'Resources' and 'Contact'.
 Within the next section will illustrate this thought process.

 #### Sitemap